levizwannah/mpesa-sdk-php/readme.md

 //...
 ```
 ## Handling Callback Payloads
-> Note: **Response** represents what your get from Mpesa when you make a request. **Result** is the payload sent to your callback URLs.
+> Note: `Response` represents what you get from Mpesa when you make a request. `Result` is the payload sent to your callback URLs.

 ### Payload format
 Please refer to the Daraja documentation at https://developer.safaricom.co.ke to see the expected payload.
 For forward compatibility, the SDK doesn't alter the responses or payload from Mpesa.

 ### The confusing part
-In every **response**, there will be unique keys.
+In every `Response`, there will be unique keys.
 For example, the `MerchantRequestID` and  `CheckoutRequestID` in the STK push response, and the `OriginatorConversationID` and `ConversationID` in the other APIs responses.
 These keys identify the transaction on Mpesa.
 Save these keys in your database or some storage alongside the pending transaction.

-In the **result** payload that will be sent to your callbacks, these keys will be present.
+In the `Result` payload that will be sent to your callbacks, these keys will be present.
 Therefore, you can use them to update the corresponding transactions in your storage or database.

 ## Mpesa Express (STK Push) API
 Used for initiating STK Push requests.